kuzzleio/kuzzle/docs/plugins.md

   }
 ```

-The `threads` value correspond to the number of process that will be launch.
+The `threads` value correspond to the number of processes that will be launched.

 ### Pipe plugins

-When a pipe event is triggered, we are waiting for all plugins attached on this event.
-A plugin attached on a pipe event has access to the data and can even change them.
+When a pipe event is triggered, we wait for all plugins attached to this event.
+A plugin attached to a pipe event has access to the data and can even change them.
 A pipe plugin constructor must take in its last parameter a callback.
 This callback must be called at the end of the function with `callback(error, object)`:

 * error: if there is an error during the function, this parameter must be set.
-If everything is ok, you can call the function with null
+If everything is ok, you can call the function with null.
-* object: the object to pass to the next function
+* object: the object to pass to the next function.

 Plugins are called in chain.
 When the `callback()` function is called, the next function attached on the event is triggered.
 If the plugin fails to call the callback before timeout, Kuzzle will raise an error and forward it to the requesting clients.